Treeship

 Layer 4: RISC Zero (minutes, per-session, background)

-A RISC Zero proof covers an entire session: a sequence of artifacts, their Merkle positions, their Circom proofs, and the session's causal chain.
-This is the most expensive layer and runs in the background.
+A RISC Zero proof covers an entire session: a sequence of artifacts, their Merkle positions, and the session's causal chain.
+This is the most expensive layer and is intended to run in the background.

-What it does not prove: anything about network interactions or external API responses (that's TLSNotary's job).
+What it does not prove at all: anything about network interactions or external API responses (that's TLSNotary's job, and TLSNotary is not yet implemented in this repo).

 How layers compose